Moderna COVID-19 Vaccine

 - Vaccine providers are responsible for responding to FDA requests for information about vaccine administration errors, adverse events, cases of MIS in adults and children, and cases of COVID-19 that result in hospitalization or death following administration of the Moderna or Pfizer-BioNTech COVID-19 Vaccine to recipients.

-- This also includes cases of multisystem inflammatory syndrome (see SARS-CoV-2, COVD-19 module for details).
+- This also includes cases of the multisystem inflammatory syndrome (see SARS-CoV-2, COVD-19 module for details).

 - Mandatory requirements for the administration of mRNA-1273 under the EUA are as follows: